 This approach would perhaps answer that particular question, but it does not explain why Hashem would go “out of His way” to express a preference and differentiate between the terms within a single paragraph.

 Perhaps, though, the mystery of the Tanin can be solved with a different approach.

-R’ Nosson Slifkin (known widely as the “Zoo Rabbi”) interprets our “Tanin” in light of the tradition cited in Yalkut Shim’oni7 based on the passage in Yechezkeil8, 9, which actually appears in this Sidrah’s Haftarah.
-The Navi and the later Midrash describe the Tanin as a sea creature which was meant to serve as a symbolic reference to Pharaoh.
-R’ Slifkin suggests more specifically that the Tanin is likely, in this context, is a reference to the Nile crocodile, a mighty creature with which the Egyptians would have been quite familiar.
-This interpretation would also solve the sea-creature-on-land issue, as a crocodiles can navigate on dry land.
+Perhaps our “Tanin” can be understood in light of the tradition cited in Yalkut Shim’oni7 based on the passage in Yechezkeil8, 9, which actually appears in this Sidrah’s Haftarah.
+The Navi and the later Midrash describe the Tanin as a sea monster of sorts which was meant to serve as a symbolic reference to Pharaoh.

 The clear takeaway is that although Pharaoh considered himself to be the “King of the Nile” fitting to enslave whomever he pleased, the true G-d would diminish him to nothing and free the B’nei Yisrael.